liferay/liferay-docs/develop/tutorials/articles/liferay-faces/02-understanding-liferay-faces-bridge.markdown

 <!-- Explain why this is helpful. - Jim -->

-Liferay Faces Bridge gives you the option of enabling or disabling XML validation for all `faces-config.xml` file entities.
-This tutorial will show you how!
+Liferay Faces Bridge lets you enable or disable XML validation for all `faces-config.xml` file entities.
+This part of the tutorial shows you how!

-By default, the validation is disabled.
-To enable XML validation for all `faces-config.xml` file entities, you can set the option to `true` in the `WEB-INF/web.xml` descriptor:
+By default, validation is disabled.
+To enable XML validation for all `faces-config.xml` file entities, you can set the option to `true` in the portlet project's `WEB-INF/web.xml` descriptor:

     <context-param>
         <param-name>com.liferay.faces.bridge.resolveXMLEntities</param-name>
         <param-value>true</param-value>
     </context-param>

 Excellent!
-You now know how to enable XML entity validation using Liferay Faces Bridge.
+You now know how to toggle XML entity validation using Liferay Faces Bridge.

 ## Configuring Resource Buffer Size

-Liferay Faces Bridge lets you set the size of the buffer used to load resources into memory as file contents are copied to the response.
-This tutorial demonstrates how to configure this setting.
+Liferay Faces Bridge lets you set the size of the buffer used to load resources into memory, as file contents are copied to the response.
+This part of the tutorial demonstrates how to configure this setting.

-You can configure the resource buffer size in the `WEB-INF/web.xml` descriptor:
+You can configure the resource buffer size in the portlet project's `WEB-INF/web.xml` descriptor:

     <context-param>
         <param-name>com.liferay.faces.bridge.resourceBufferSize</param-name>